micropython/micropython/docs/reference/speed_python.rst

 As the above fragment illustrates it is beneficial to use Python type hints to assist the Viper optimiser.
-Type hints provide information on the data types of arguments and of the return value; these are a new language feature formally defined here `PEP0484 <https://www.python.org/dev/peps/pep-0484/>`_.
+Type hints provide information on the data types of arguments and of the return value; these are a standard Python language feature formally defined here `PEP0484 <https://www.python.org/dev/peps/pep-0484/>`_.
 Viper supports its own set of types namely ``int``, ``uint`` (unsigned integer), ``ptr``, ``ptr8``, ``ptr16`` and ``ptr32``.
 The ``ptrX`` types are discussed below.
 Currently the ``uint`` type serves a single purpose: as a type hint for a function return value.
 If such a function returns ``0xffffffff``